Should I save money?

 • Because you might suddenly stop getting money, if you lose your job, or a bank error prevents you from getting paid.
 What would you live off?
 Ideally you need enough to live for three months,

-• Because something might come up that you really really want to do, like go to Glastonbury, or go on holiday with your mates.
+• Because something might come up that you really really want to do, like go to Glastonbury (when we’re allowed!), or go on holiday with your mates.
 With savings, you can go without plunging yourself into expensive debt.
+Wondering if you can afford a debt?
+Check out our article here.

-Having a float of cash is essentially just very wise.
+Having some money saved is generally pretty wise, then.
 But more than that – it’s peace of mind.
 With a bit of savings, the thought of losing your job won’t fill you with such gut-wrenching despair.

 Plus, saving means you can do fun stuff – like buy shiny things, or go to exciting places.
 It doesn’t have to be all Mister Scrooge counting beans in his dressing gown.

-It’s simple.
 Save what you can, and it will add up over time.
-Here are some easy ways to save without noticing:
+Here are some easy ways to save money without noticing:

 • Use a round-it-up app – Banks are increasingly offering services where anything you spend on your card gets rounded up to the nearest pound, with the excess being put into a savings account automatically.
 Watch the money build without you even noticing.